PawelMarc/MQDB/README.md

 ##Extending

-MQDB can be very easly extended using JavaScript on server side
+MQDB can be very easily extended using JavaScript on server side

 ##Performance

-It is difficult to compare with other systems, because you can make alot of get/put on the server using one script.
+It is difficult to compare with other systems, because you can make a lot of get/put on the server using one script.
-On my laptop (4 cores, 8GB RAM) it runs client and server simultaniously with speed about 1000 scripts / second.
+On my laptop (4 cores, 8GB RAM) it runs client and server simultaneously with speed about 1000 scripts / second.